Post-16 Review

 Phase 1 Engagement

-During June and July, the Council held in-person engagement sessions in each of Powys's five core towns, aimed at school staff and governors.
+During June and July 2025, the Council held in-person engagement sessions in each of Powys's five core towns, aimed at school staff and governors.
 These sessions provided a platform to share information about the pressures facing the sector and gather feedback on what future provision could look like.
-A key message from participants was the importance of placing learner voice at the heart of decision-making, rather than focusing solely on the shortlisted options.
+A key message from participants was the importance of placing learner voices at the heart of decision-making, rather than focusing solely on the shortlisted options.

 Phase 2 Engagement

-To ensure meaningful engagement with learners and parents/carers, the Council has appointed Opinion Research Services (ORS) as its external partner.
-ORS will lead a comprehensive programme that includes:
+To ensure meaningful engagement with learners and parents/carers, the Council appointed Opinion Research Services (ORS) as its external partner to lead a comprehensive programme which included:

-• An online questionnaire available to parents/carers of secondary-aged learners, as well as pupils attending secondary and post-16 education in Powys
+- An online questionnaire made available to parents/carers of secondary-aged learners, as well as pupils attending secondary and post-16 education in Powys

-• Focus groups with pupils and staff in all 13 secondary and all age school sites, which will ensure there is engagement in each of the 13 localities.
+- Focus groups with pupils and staff in all 13 secondary and all age school sites, which ensured engagement in each of the 13 localities.

-The purpose of this exercise is to understand what learners and parents/carers need from a post-16 education system in Powys and what factors affect their decision making when deciding where to attend.
+The purpose of this exercise was to understand what learners and parents/carers need from a post-16 education system in Powys and what factors affect their decision making when deciding where to attend.

 What Happens Next